kurttaylor/kurt-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Senior Research Associate in Medical Statistics and Health Data Science conducting research within the Longitudinal Health and Wellbeing COVID-19 National Core Study.
+bio: I am a Senior Research Associate in Medical Statistics and Health Data Science conducting research using electronic health data.

 interests:
 - Epidemiology